 The benefit of a company being private is that it can avail of certain concessions under company law.
-They can, under certain circumstances, obtain an exemption from the requirement to have their accounts audited1, or avail of certain exemptions when filing company information with the Registrar of Companies.
+They can, under certain circumstances, obtain an exemption from the requirement to have their accounts audited1, and may also avail of certain exemptions when filing company information with the Registrar of Companies.